Testing CCDM Cosmology with the Radiation Temperature-Redshift Relation: Conclusion

 \section{Conclusion}

-The standard $\Lambda$CDM model can be mimicked at the background and perturbative levels (linear and non-linear) by a class of gravitationally induced particle production cosmology dubbed CCDM model.
+As briefly reviewed in the introduction, the $\Lambda$CDM model can be mimicked at the background and perturbative levels (linear and non-linear) by a class of gravitationally induced particle production cosmology dubbed CCDM model \cite{LJO2010,Waga2014a,LSC2016}.

 In this paper, we have discussed a new probe to CCDM cosmology provided by the so-called thermal sector, namely: the temperature-redshift $T(z)$-law.
 The predictions of CCDM cosmology were analyzed and we have demonstrated that this reduction of the dark sector with photon production passes this simple temperature test.
-The comparison with the $\Lambda$CDM results was also performed (see Figures 1 and 2).
-The nonlinear $T(z)$ expression derived in this context differs significantly from the linear law predicted by the $\Lambda$CDM model.
+We have used the available $T(z)$ data to constrain CCDM free parameters (see Figures \ref{fig1}, \ref{fig2} and \ref{fig3}).
+The derived nonlinear $T(z)$ expression in the present ``adiabatic'' context also preserves the blackbody form in the course of the expansion (see \cite{L1,L3}), but (\ref{eq:Tznur}) differs significantly from the linear law predicted by the $\Lambda$CDM model.
 The more general expression is modulated by a phenomenological free parameter ($\nu_r$) associated to the gravitationally induced photon production rate.

 In order to constrain $\nu_r$ we have carried out a statistical analysis based on 36 recent measurements of $T(z)$ at low and moderate redshifts.
-The likelihood of the production rate in CCDM cosmologies constrains its value to $\nu_r = 0.023 \pm 0.027$ ($1\sigma$ confidence level) thereby showing that $\Lambda$CDM ($\nu_r=0$) is also marginally compatible (at $1\sigma$) with the adopted data sample (see Fig. 2b).
+The posterior distribution of the production rate in CCDM cosmologies constrains its value to $\nu_r = 0.024^{+0.026}_{-0.024}$ ($1\sigma$ confidence level) thereby showing that $\Lambda$CDM ($\nu_r=0$) is also compatible (at $1\sigma$) with the adopted data sample (see Fig. \ref{fig3}).
 Due to the ``adiabatic'' photon production, our results suggest (for redshifts of the order of a few) that the CMB temperature in the context of CCDM models may be slightly lower than the value predicted by the $\Lambda$CDM cosmology.
-However, accurate data at low and moderate $z$ are needed in order to have a more definite conclusion.
+However, accurate data at low and moderate $z$, as well as another cosmological tests, such as the calculation of the angular power spectrum of the CMB temperature anisotropies, for example, are needed in order to have a more definite conclusion.